saranyaece30111998-analyst/FIFA-WORLD-CUP-2026--PLAYESRS-KPI-ANALYSIS/README.md

 # FIFA-WORLD-CUP-2026--PLAYESRS-KPI-ANALYSIS
 Here’s a polished **GitHub README.md** draft for your FIFA World Cup 2026 Player KPI Dashboard project.
-It includes the dashboard overview and the four analytics perspectives (Descriptive, Diagnostic, Predictive, Prescriptive)
+It includes the dashboard overview and the four analytics perspectives

 ---